edrys-org/edrys/docs/Stations.md

 ## Auto-Assign

 A common use case when building remote labs or automated grading is the need for students to be automatically assigned to stations without human intervention (in this case, a teacher dragging students in and out of station rooms).
-The official [Autto-Assign Module](https://github.com/edrys-org/module-auto-assign) allows adding such functionality.
+The official [Auto-Assign Module](https://github.com/edrys-org/module-auto-assign) allows adding such functionality.

 ---